python-trio/trio/docs/source/reference-core.rst

 Sometimes it doesn't make sense for the task that spawns a child to take on responsibility for watching it.
-For example, a server task may want to spawn a new task for each connection, but it can't listen for connections and supervise children at the same time.
+For example, a server task may want to start a new task for each connection, but it can't listen for connections and supervise children at the same time.

 The solution here is simple once you see it: there's no requirement